 The first component of a grammar hunt: what sentences should you use?
 The options are unlimited.
 These activities greatly lend themselves to partner or group work.
 I typically choose from literature, student writing, nonfiction, or individual words.
 Here are some ways to incorporate hunts into your grammar activities.

 Hunt from Literature

-Use: any short story or novel.
+Use: any short story, picture book, or novel.
 Decide on a section students will peruse.